At least 3 dead as frigid air sweeps nation

 (CNN)A brutal blast of frigid air sweeping across the United States wreaked havoc on roads in Virginia and Maryland, leaving at least three dead in multi-vehicle wrecks Saturday, authorities said.

 A 55-vehicle crash on a icy stretch of I-95 in Baltimore left at least two people dead and motorists stranded for hours about 5 a.m.
-Saturday, according to Baltimore Fire Department spokesman Roman Clark.
-Eleven people were taken to hospitals.
+Saturday, according to Chief Roman Clark, a Baltimore Fire Department spokesman.
+Fifteen people were taken to hospitals.

-A video posted on social media showed a fuel truck flipping over a median on the interstate before erupting in flames near the Washington Boulevard exit, CNN affiliate WBAL reported.
+A video posted on social media showed a fuel truck flipping over a median on the interstate near the Washington Boulevard exit before erupting in flames, CNN affiliate WBAL reported.
 Clark confirmed the video showed the I-95 crash.

+Baltimore Mayor Catherine Pugh said good Samaritans helped pull people out of cars.

 Emergency vehicles descended on the scene, stalling traffic for miles and leading authorities to urge stranded motorists on both sides of the interstate to "remain warm and calm and shelter in place" in their cars, Clark said.